V1236/VforMSF/README.md

 Utilize msfconsole as usual and enter the vhelp command to see extensions.
 ```
 VforMSF.py is the main file.
-Starting it with "bash Start_VforMSF.sh" enables logging and assist.py accessibility
+Starting it with "bash Start_VforMSF.sh" enables logging.
 ```